gardenlinux/gardenlinux/docs/architecture/decisions/0034-feature-terminology.md

 ### Benefits

 A shared written definition eliminates the ambiguity that has caused silent bugs (e.g. the `openstackbaremetal` regression described in [ADR 0020](0020-enforce-single-platform-by-default-in-builder.md)) and divergent implementations.
 All tooling can now be validated against a single reference.

-### Impact on individual components

-#### `gardenlinux/builder`

-No functional changes required.
-The builder's existing behaviour is consistent with the definitions in this ADR.
-Documentation in `docs/features.md` should be updated to cross-reference this ADR.

-#### `gardenlinux/gardenlinux`

-`features/base/exec.config` already implements the `GARDENLINUX_PLATFORM` / frankenstein logic correctly. `features/README.md` contains outdated content (notably listing `metal` as a platform when it is in fact an element; `baremetal` is the platform) and must be updated to match this ADR.

-#### `gardenlinux/python-gardenlinux-lib`

-This library contains a parallel implementation of the feature type system.
-Several adjustments are required:

-- The `CName.platform` property returns `platforms[0]` and falls back to a `frankenstein` constant controlled by the `GL_ALLOW_FRANKENSTEIN` environment variable.
-This logic duplicates `features/base/exec.config` but with different environment variable names and without being tied to the builder's `BUILDER_FEATURES_PLATFORMS` output.
-It should be aligned: the single-platform-or-frankenstein resolution belongs in the build layer (i.e. `exec.config`), not in a parsing library.
-The library should read `GARDENLINUX_PLATFORM` from release files rather than re-deriving it from the feature list.
-- The library's `Parser.filter_as_dict()` correctly separates features by type, which is consistent with this ADR and can be retained.
-- The `GL_ALLOW_FRANKENSTEIN` and `GL_ALLOW_MULTIPLE_PLATFORMS` environment variables in the library are not defined by the builder and should be removed in favour of reading the already-resolved `GARDENLINUX_PLATFORM` value from the release file.

-#### `gardenlinux/glci`

-glci uses the word `platform` to mean cloud provider (e.g. `"AWS"`, `"Azure"`).
-This is a distinct concept from the feature-type `platform` defined here.
-To avoid confusion it may be worth considering renaming glci's internal config field (e.g. to `cloud_provider` or `target`) in a future cleanup, though this is not required for correctness given that glci reads `GARDENLINUX_PLATFORM` from the manifest and that contract is defined in [ADR 0031](0031-builder-glci-interface.md).

-#### `gardenlinux/gardenlinux-update`

-No changes required.
-This tool reads `GARDENLINUX_PLATFORM` from `/etc/os-release` indirectly (via the OCI index annotations populated from the manifest).
-The meaning is consistent with this ADR.